History of Spain (1808–1874): Reaction (1814–1820)

 On 24 March 1814, six weeks after returning to Spain, Ferdinand VII abolished the constitution.
 King Ferdinand VII's refusal to agree to the liberal Spanish Constitution of 1812 on his accession to the throne in 1814 came as little surprise to most Spaniards; the king had signed on to agreements with the clergy, the church, and with the nobility in his country to return to the earlier state of affairs even before the fall of Napoleon.
 The decision to abrogate the Constitution was not welcomed by all, however.
-Liberals in Spain felt betrayed by the king who they had decided to support, and many of the local juntas that had pronounced against the rule of Joseph Bonaparte lost confidence in the king's rule.
+Liberals in Spain felt betrayed by the king whom they had decided to support, and many of the local juntas that had pronounced against the rule of Joseph Bonaparte lost confidence in the king's rule.
 The army, which had backed the pronouncements, had liberal leanings that made the king's position tenuous.
 Even so, agreements made at the Congress of Vienna (where Spain was represented by Pedro Gómez Labrador, Marquis of Labrador) starting a year later would cement international support for the old, absolutist regime in Spain.

 The Spanish Empire in the New World had largely supported the cause of Ferdinand VII over the Bonapartist pretender to the throne in the midst of the Napoleonic Wars.
-Joseph had promised radical reform, particularly the centralization of the state, which would cost the local authorities in the American empire their autonomy from Madrid.
+Joseph I had promised radical reform, particularly the centralization of the state, which would cost the local authorities in the American empire their autonomy from Madrid.
 The Spanish Americans, however, did not support absolutism and wanted self-governance.
 The juntas in the Americas did not accept the governments of the Europeans, neither the French or Spaniards.